This Test is currently under review

 You do not need to apply separately to sit an intercultural or ethical competency screening test.
 NAATI will make a determination and will advise you of whether you need to sit these screening tests once we begin processing your submitted certification application.

 Click here to see the cost of the ethical competency screening test.

 The ethical competency screening test will assess:

 - Your knowledge of the relevant code of ethics - AUSIT Code of Ethics and Code of Conduct (2012) or ASLIA Code of Ethics and Guidelines for Professional Conduct (2007)

-- Your ability to identify ethical dilemmas in a broad range of interpreting and/or translation contexts; and
+- Your ability to identify ethical issues in a broad range of interpreting and/or translation scenarios; and

-- Your ability to apply the relevant principle/value of the code to the situation in question.
+- Your ability to apply the relevant principle/value of the code to each scenario.